Vaccinations are critical in helping your dog fight off infectious diseases, many of which can be fatal.

 The success of vaccinations in the UK mean it’s rare to see outbreaks, but is more common in Europe and can easily be brought over.
 It can also infect other animals, such as ferrets and foxes.

 Symptoms of canine distemper

-Distemper can also cause hardening of the footpads and nose, so is sometimes known as ‘hardpad disease’.
+Distemper can also cause hardening of the footpads and nose, so is sometimes known as ‘hardpad’.

-There is no cure for distemper.
-Vets will managing the symptoms, such as giving fluids to prevent dehydration, and medication to help control seizures.
-Dogs will need intensive care and are usually kept in an isolation ward to stop distemper spreading to other dogs.
-Sadly, even with the right treatment, distemper can be fatal to as many 50% of dogs that catch it.
+Unfortunately, there is no cure for distemper and usually vets will try to manage the symptoms.
+Dogs with distemper need intensive care and are usually kept in isolation so they don’t spread the virus.
+Sadly, even with the right treatment, distemper can be fatal to many of the dogs that catch it.

-It is spread through infected rat wee and contaminated water, so dogs are at risk if they swim or drink from stagnant water or canals.
-Outbreaks can often happen when there’s lots of flooding.
+Lepto is mainly carried by dogs and rats and spread through infected pee and contaminated water, which means your dog is at risk if they swim or drink from stagnant water or canals.
+Outbreaks of lepto increase after flooding, when there’s a lot of contaminated water around.